 These policies are revisited regularly and may be updated without notification.

-Appealing rejected or revoked library privileges may be made in-person, at a scheduled time, with the Library Director.
+Appealing rejected or revoked library privileges may be made in-person, at a scheduled time, with the Library director.
 Clearing longstanding fines may be done in-person at the Circulation Desk.
-If account is in Collections, clear with the Business Office.
+If account is in Collections, the debt must be cleared with the Business Office.